kgrid/kgrid.github.io/documentation-strategy/github-readme.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Overview
 This should succinctly describe the component, its purpose, and how it interacts with the rest of the Kgrid.
+This readme should be aimed at developers.

 ## Build & run the Component locally